Dana-Farber-AIOS/GPT4DFCI/README.md

 - Front-end code - this is the application where the users place their queries and read the output
 - Back-end code that handles all requests from the application and routes all requests to other components
 - Infrastructure that was used to deploy this
+- GPT4DFCI API client - to use GPT4DFCI programmatically, within your application
 - License
 - Contact